Viscosity, Reversibillity, Chaotic Hypothesis, Fluctuation Theorem and Lyapunov Pairing

 Defining, for $d=2,3$, $w(x)^2=\frac{d-1}{4d} \sum_{i,j=1}^d W_{i,j}(x)^2$ the inequality $J^\n\le \n\D+w(x)$, derived in \cite{Ru982,Li984} for the nonregularized IN equation, remains valid for the regularized one and leads to the bound, \cite{Ru982,Li984}: \*

-\0{\it Theorem:} {\it the sum of the averages of the first $p$ eigenvalues of the (Schr\"odinger operator) $\n D+w(x)$ yields an upper bound to the sum of the first $p$ Lyapunov exponents (of any invariant distribution on $\FF$) of the flow $S_t$}. \footnote{ Lyapunov exponents depend on the invariant distribution used to select data: here they will be defined as the time averages of the eigenvalues of the symmetric part of the Jacobian of the evolution equation, \cite{Ru982}.
-The $u$-dependent non averaged eigenvalues will be called local Lyapunov exponents.}
+\0{\it Theorem:} {\it the sum of the time averages of the first $p$ eigenvalues of the (Schr\"odinger operator) $\n D+w(x)$ yields an upper bound to the sum of the first $p$ Lyapunov exponents (of any invariant distribution on $\FF$) of the flow $S_t$}. \*

+Remark: Lyapunov exponents depend on the invariant distribution used to select data: here they will be defined as the time averages of the eigenvalues of the symmetric part of the Jacobian of the evolution equation, \cite{Ru982}.
+The $u$-dependent non averaged eigenvalues will be called {\it local Lyapunov exponents}.

 \SEC{Reversible equations}

 \iniz

 The theory of nonequilibrium fluctuations has led to studying phenomena via equations considered equivalent (at least for some of the purposes of interest) to the ``fundamental'' ones.